Search Articles

 City, State

 The Centers for Medicare and Medicaid Services (CMS) has announced changes to Medicare enrollment periods to help seniors affected by the coronavirus pandemic.
 Those who missed their opportunity to enroll in Medicare will have additional time to apply.
-CMS is providing “equitable relief” to seniors who:
+The CMS is providing “equitable relief” to seniors who:

 • were in their Initial Enrollment Period (IEP), General Enrollment Period (GEP), or Special Enrollment Period (SEP) between March 17, 2020, and June 17, 2020; and